 Because of government curbs, Weibo is losing some of its appeal as a forum where relatively uncensored news and information can be shared.

-WeChat, Tencent's take on the WhatsApp instant messenger, has attracted more than 300 million registered users.
+WeChat, Tencent's take on the WhatsApp instant messenger, had more than 438 million registered users by mid-2014.
 Many of them are former Weibo users.